HowToDoInJava

-When executing TestNG tests, there may be some scenarios where you may have to disable a particular test or a set of tests from getting executed.
+When executing TestNG tests, there may be some scenarios where you may have to disable a particular test or a test suite from getting executed.

 For example, consider a scenario where a serious bug exists in a feature due to certain tests belonging to certain scenarios that cannot be executed.
 As the issue has already been identified we may need to disable the said test scenarios from being executed.